jjrom/resto/docs/USERS_AND_RIGHTS.md

                 // If true the user can update any catalog whether he owns it or not "updateAnyCatalog": false,

-                // If true the user can add a feature to a collection owns "createFeature": true,
+                // If true the user can add an item to a collection he owns "createItem": true,

-                // If true the user can delete a feature he owns "deleteFeature": true,
+                // If true the user can delete an item he owns "deleteItem": true,

-                // If true the user can update a feature he owns "updateFeature": true,
+                // If true the user can update a, item he owns "updateItem": true,

-                // If true the user can add a feature to any collection whether he owns it or not "createAnyFeature": false,
+                // If true the user can add an item to any collection whether he owns it or not "createAnyItem": false,

-                // If true the user can delete any feature whether he owns it or not "deleteAnyFeature": false,
+                // If true the user can delete any item whether he owns it or not "deleteAnyItem": false,

-                // If true the user can update any feature whether he owns it or not "updateAnyFeature": false
+                // If true the user can update any item whether he owns it or not "updateAnyItem": false

         }